TulipaEnergy/TulipaEnergyModel.jl/docs/src/how-to-use.md

 Here we can see that the assets `Asgard_Solar` and `Midgard_Wind` belong to the `renewables` group, while the assets `Asgard_CCGT` and `Midgard_CCGT` belong to the `ccgt` group.

 > **Note:**
-> Remember, if the `invest_method` is set to `true` for the groups, then the assets must also have the `investable` parameter set to `true`.
-This is necessary for formulating the group constraints correctly.
-If the assets in the group are not investable but the group has a minimum limit to fulfill, it can lead to an infeasible model.
-For example, if there are no investable assets in the group and the group has a minimum investment constraint, it would be impossible to meet the constraint without any available investments.
+> If the group has a `min_investment_limit`, then assets in the group have to allow investment (`investable = true`) for the model to be feasible.
+If the assets are not `investable` then they cannot satisfy the minimum constraint.